-By default call waiting is disabled on both telephone ports, but can be enabled on either port from Menu 2.1.
+By default call waiting is enabled on both telephone ports (except France where the default is disabled), but can be toggled on either port from Menu 2.1.

-9.4.1 How to use call waiting
+7.4.1 How to use call waiting

 The Call Waiting feature on your ISDN line works in exactly the same way as it does on a regular analog line (which almost everyone is familiar with).
 To put the current call on hold and answer the incoming call, press the flash key after hearing a call waiting indicator tone.